ibm-cloud-docs/vmware/vmware-vsphere-6-applying-softlayer-issued-licenses.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Applying IBM Issued Licenses for VMware vSphere 6
+# Applying {{site.data.keyword.cloud}}-issued licenses for VMware vSphere 6
 {: #apply-vmware-vsphere-6-licenses}

-Many VMware Add On licenses can be purchased directly and stored on the {{site.data.keyword.slportal}}.
+Many VMware&reg; Add-on licenses can be purchased directly and stored on the {{site.data.keyword.slportal}}.
 After a license is purchased, you need to apply the license to your vSphere Hosts by using the following steps.
 {:shortdesc}

-1. Log in to the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/){: external}.
+1. Log in to the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/){:external}.
 2. Go to **Devices > Manage > VMware Licenses**.
 3. Note the VMware **License Key**.
 4. Log in to your vCenter Instances.